vinodhini-17/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 ### 1. Select UV curing from the list.
 ### 2. All the parts related to UV curing are shown on the screen.
 ### 3. Select the parts in sequence in which they are shown.
-### 4. When the first part will be selected then it will open in the blank space on the left side of the screen.
+### 4. When the first part will be selected then it will open in the blank space on the left side of the screen..
 ### 5. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## Procedure for heat treatment